 “This is Jessica,” the smiling brunette said.
 “How can I assist you?”

 Lyrice leaned forward and thumbed out her window.
 “There was a flash of fire out there right after the turbulence.
 It looked like a chunk of the ship.”

-Jessica’s smile fell but suddenly reappeared.
+Jessica’s smile wavered but quickly rebounded.
 “It is nothing to worry about, Ma’am.
 We’ve, unfortunately, encountered a bit of turbulence that claimed our lesser baggage unit.
 Anyone who is missing luggage will be fully compensated.
 But for safety measures, our anti-debris shields have been enforced.
 Will there be anything else; warm towel, cocktail?
 We are serving lobster.”
-Her smile was far more forced than before.
+Her smile was far more buoyant than before.

 Lyrice cocked an eyebrow and shook her head.
 “No. Thank you, Jessica.
 How long until we reach the dock?”